shreeyahi/nba-win-predictor/README.md

 Since this morning, (7th December 2025).
 Well, morning in UAE at least was the Golden State vs Cleveland matchup, I decided to put this model to the test and see how accurate it was.
 Golden State won (🥳), howeverrr, the model was wrong and said that we had only a 3.6% chance of winning 😗...
 That was when I spotted a limitation.
 Star players like Steph Curry, Jimmy Butler, Draymond Green (and 9 others on both teams)  were out, and the model didn't acknowledge/account for those players.
 So, it just uses the full-strength scoring stats.
 That instantly showed me one of the biggest weaknesses in sports analytics: *player availability changes everything.*

 So instead of taking the result as “model was wrong,” I realized this is something I want to improve (and it's actually really realistic).
-In the future, I want to include things like injuries, starters vs bench lineups, player offensive impact, etc.
+In the future, I want to include things like injuries, starters vs bench lineups, player offensive impact, coaching style, etc.

 ---